threader/PC-Tuning/docs/post-install.md

 ## Disable Residual Scheduled Tasks

-- Open CMD as administrator & enter the command below
+- As we stripped the start menu, you will need to navigate to ``C:\Windows\System32`` & open **cmd.exe** as administrator by right-clicking the executable then enter the command below

     ```bat
     C:\prerequisites\scripts\scheduled-tasks\disable-tasks.exe